Posts

 Image

-This June I will be leading my second leyenkrayz: six short stories from Found Treasures over six weeks.
+This June I am offering a new leyenkrayz : six short stories from Found Treasures over six weeks.
 (Six consecutive Wednesdays starting June 10 at 7pm) This is really a hybrid- leyenkrayz .
 Each week we will read the story in English translation ahead of time.
 I send out the Yiddish text and in class, we read selections from the Yiddish out loud, along with a class discussion of the story in English.
 This new leyenkrayz is coming after the success of my first leyenkrayz over April-May.
 We read the wonderful new translation of Rokhl Faygenberg's 1905 memoir, The Winding Road .
 Each week we read part of the Yiddish and for week 4, we had a visit from the translator, Tamara Helfer .
 This hybrid format turned out to be perfect for Yiddish learners who aren't ready to read an entire Yiddish novel on their own.
 Reading the English ahead of the Yiddish aids comprehension tremendously.
-It also allows beginner and intermediate students the opportunity to think ...
+It also allows beginner and intermediate students the opportunity to think about t...

 Two New Classes in April: Peretz Short Stories and Leyenkrayz